 The PMOC's Project Monitoring Report provides FTA with a current update on the entire project including key indicators or milestones, critical issues, PMOC concerns, professional opinions, and recommendations.
-The PMOC's report should be based on the PMOC's independent observations and opinions derived from the information provided by the project sponsor and reviewed and analyzed since the previous report, including the information gathered at meetings with the project sponsor or other project participants.
+The PMOC's report should be based on the PMOC's independent observations and opinions derived from the information provided by the project sponsor.
+The report should be a reviewed and analyzed version of the previous report and should include information gathered at meetings with the project sponsor or other project participants.